haouarihk/Bookme-simple/README.md

  3- add book Shelf.

 ## note:
-adding books to the book folder in that template "picture location or link"\n
+adding books to the book folder in that template\n

-<!!endelement> \n
+"picture location or link"\n

+<!!endelement>\n

 "discription"\n

 the name of the file will be the name of the book.